-Common Grounds Unity - our mission
+Common Grounds Unity - About Us

 Our mission is to promote and pray for unity within the Stone-Campbell Restoration Movement through the development of local groups that gather routinely over a shared meal.
 We aspire "to maintain the unity of the Spirit in the bond of peace" (Eph 4:3) in recognition of Jesus' prayer that we "may all be one" (John 17:21).

 Promoting a Positive Future

 We exist to promote a positive future for the Stone Campbell Restoration Movement, and for like-minded follower of Jesus.
 Our Lord prayed for us to be one so that the world may believe (Jn.
 17:21-23).
 Christians who seek unity are seeking to do the will of Jesus.
 And, when they do so, they reflect His character and draw people unto Him.